What is Leaky Gut Syndrome?

 - herbal supplements to boost the immune system, support the digestive organs, and add mucilage which coats the intestines and helps repair the damaged mucosa

-In general, removing highly processed, high-stress foods from your pet’s diet in favour of species-appropriate, low-stress foods, plus appropriate supplements to address inflammation and other digestive symptoms will get your pet on the road to recovery and help maintain a healthy digestive system.
+In general, removing highly processed, high-stress foods from your pet’s diet in favor of species-appropriate, low-stress foods, plus appropriate supplements to address inflammation and other digestive symptoms will get your pet on the road to recovery and help maintain a healthy digestive system.